 Fellows participate in several educational seminars focused on Pediatric Emergency Medicine.
 Below is the list of conferences:

-Pediatric Emergency Medicine Fellow’s Lecture Series: This series anchors the educational program and is scheduled for two hours on the first, second and fourth Tuesdays of the month.
+Pediatric Emergency Medicine Fellow’s Core Lecture Series: This series anchors the educational program and is scheduled for two hours on the first, second and fourth Tuesdays of the month.
 Attendance is mandatory.
 The primary focus of the series is to provide lectures on core clinical topics essential to the practice of Pediatric Emergency Medicine.
-A didactic lecture is paired with a self-learning exercise such as Journal Club, Journal Watch, Interesting Cases and Board Review Questions.
+A didactic lecture is paired with a self-learning exercise such as Journal Club, Journal Watch, Interesting Cases, EBM, and Board Review Questions.

 PEM and PED Multidisciplinary Simulation: Occurs twice monthly.
 Fellows take on the role as team leader in high fidelity simulations with ED staff in managing acute patients, honing communication and teamwork skills.
 Facilitated by CHCO Simulation Center staff.